curl07/solve_recaptcha/README.md

-# Solve CAPTCHA Using Playwright and CaptchaSonic 🌐
+# Solve reCAPTCHA2 Using Playwright and CaptchaSonic 🌐

 This repository provides a Python-based solution for solving CAPTCHAs using the CaptchaSonic Chrome extension and Playwright.